-The county-wide daily bag limit on catfish is 25, except on Winnebago system waters (see p.
-76).
-Motor trolling is permitted county-wide (three hooks, baits or lures per person).
+The countywide daily bag limit on catfish is 25, except on Winnebago system waters (see page 94).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Embarrass River: See the Winnebago System Waters regulations on p.
-76. - Fox River (from Appleton Lock 1 downstream to De Pere Dam): Five northern pike of any length may be kept.
-The open season on muskellunge is May 28 to December 31 and they must be at least 50".
-Walleye, sauger, and their hybrids of any length may be kept. - Fox River (from Appleton Lock 1 upstream to Neenah-Menasha dams (Winnebago County), including Little Lake Butte des Morts, its tributaries, backwaters and sloughs, Mud Creek and Neenah Slough) There is a continuous open season on largemouth and smallmouth bass.
-The open season on northern pike is May 7 to March 5.
+- Embarrass River: See the Winnebago System Waters regulations on page 94. - Fox River (from Appleton Lock 1 downstream to De Pere Dam): Five northern pike of any length may be kept.
+The open season on muskellunge is May 25 to Dec.
+31 and they must be at least 50".
+Walleye, sauger, and their hybrids of any length may be kept. - Hook and line fishing is open all year for all fish species, except muskellunge, lake sturgeon, trout, paddlefish and threatened or endangered fish. - ☆ identifies quality fishing opportunity

+- Fox River (from Appleton Lock 1 upstream to Neenah-Menasha dams (Winnebago County), including Little Lake Butte des Morts, its tributaries, backwaters and sloughs, Mud Creek and Neenah Slough) → There is a continuous open season on largemouth and smallmouth bass.
+The open season on northern pike is May 4 to March 2, 2025.
 Only two northern pike may be kept, and pike between 25-35" must be released.
 Walleye, sauger and their hybrids of any length may be kept.
-The open season on muskellunge is May 28 to Dec.
-31 and they must be at least 50". - Shioc River: See the Winnebago System Waters regulations on p.
-76. - Wolf River: See the Winnebago System Waters regulations on p.
-76.
+The open season on muskellunge is May 25 to Dec.
+31 and they must be at least 50". - Shioc River: See the Winnebago System Waters regulations on page 94. - Wolf River: See the Winnebago System Waters regulations on page 94.